mterron/swuniq/README.md

 Performance is directly related to the size of the buffer as looking up a hash has O(n).

 #### Memory Usage
-Uses a ringbuffer of configurable size (-w option) as a FIFO queue to store hashes of each line to keep memory use constant (64bits * # lines).
+Uses a ringbuffer of configurable size (-w option) as a FIFO queue to store hashes of each line to keep memory use constant (64bits * -w value).

+#### Example
 ```sh
 # swuniq -h
 Usage: swuniq [-w N]